- Rust 96.3%

 - Send ARP probes to find which interface can reach the gateway

-- Configure IP address and routes on "public"
+- Configure IP address and routes on bridge interface

 DHCP Mode Flow